 This is one of those Goldilocks situations where you really need it to be just right.

 Your yoga mat should be cushioned enough to protect your knees from any impact but it should be firm and enough to support the joints without giving way.

-could slip.
-Any slip or fall could injure your knees or cause joint pain, so you really need to stay as stable as
+Any slip or fall could injure your knees or cause joint pain, so you really need to stay as stable as possible.